General-purpose computing on graphics processing units: Computational resources

 In fact, a program can substitute a write only texture for output instead of the framebuffer.
-This is done either through Render to Texture (RTT), Render-To-Backbuffer-Copy-To-Texture (RTBCTT), or the more recent stream-out.
+This is done either through render-to-texture (RTT), render-to-backbuffer-copy-to-texture (RTBCTT), or the more recent stream-out.

 Textures as stream

 The most common form for a stream to take in GPGPU is a 2D grid because this fits naturally with the rendering model built into GPUs.
 Many computations naturally map into grids: matrix algebra, image processing, physically based simulation, and so on.

 Since textures are used as memory, texture lookups are then used as memory reads.
 Certain operations can be done automatically by the GPU because of this.

-Kernels
+Compute kernels

 Compute kernels can be thought of as the body of loops.
 For example, a programmer operating on a grid on the CPU might have code that looks like this:

 // Input and output grids have 10000 x 10000 or 100 million elements.